dafer45/TBTK/doc/Tutorials.md

 This is used in the newly added for-loop to loop over all eigenvalues and print them.

 We make two notes about the expression inside the for-loop.
-First, instead of printing the eigenValues imediately, we first pass them through the function UnitHandler::convertEnergyNtB() to convert the values from "natural to base" units.
+First, instead of printing the eigenValues immediately, we first pass them through the function UnitHandler::convertEnergyNtB() to convert the values from "natural to base" units.
 This is done since all numbers in TBTK are in the natural units specified by the UnitHandler calls at the beginning of the program.
-Certainly, it is posible to print the values in the natural scale too, but here we want to print them in the base units meV.
+Certainly, it is possible to print the values in the natural scale too, but here we want to print them in the base units meV.
 In fact, in this case the conversion is not strictly necessary since the natural energy scale is set to 1 meV, which means that the natural units and the base units are the same.
-However, it is good practice to always perform the convertion even if it is known to be trivial since it makes it possible to later change the natural scale without ahving to change the rest of the code.
+However, it is good practice to always perform the conversion even if it is known to be trivial since it makes it possible to later change the natural scale without having to change the rest of the code.
 Second, after printing the numeric value of the eigenvalues, we call UnitHandler::getENergyUnitString() to also print a string representation of the energy unit after the energy values.

 In the two last lines, the Zeeman split is calculated and similarly printed.